-NAME ABOUT PRICE Attire (Business Pro) Get an epic die on CHA rolls aimed at people the Director thinks will dig this look. \$170 Attire (Seductive) Get an epic die on CHA rolls aimed at people the Director thinks will dig this look. \$170 Attire (Street Tough) Get an epic die on CHA rolls aimed at people the Director thinks will dig this look. \$170 Attire (Weirdo) Get an epic die on CHA rolls aimed at people the Director thinks will dig this look. \$170 Camera Useful for gathering evidence and blackmail! \$70 Climbing Gear Uses a major action to set up and to retrieve.
-While using, gain Forte: Climbing [x2] \$80 Defibrilation Paddles Revive someone who died this scene.
+NAME ABOUT PRICE Attire (Business Pro) Get an epic die on CHA rolls aimed at people the Director thinks will dig this look. \$170 Attire (Seductive) Get an epic die on CHA rolls aimed at people the Director thinks will dig this look. \$170 Attire (Street Tough) Get an epic die on CHA rolls aimed at people the Director thinks will dig this look. \$170 Attire (Weirdo) Get an epic die on CHA rolls aimed at people the Director thinks will dig this look. \$170 Camera Spend 3 AP to take a picture. \$70 Climbing Gear g Gear While using, gain Forte: Climbing [x2] Defibrilation Paddles Revive someone who died this scene.
 They now have 1 HP and may erase a death check. \$800 Flashlight Illuminate a narrow swath of darkness.
-Also, be seen in the dark. \$20 Line Launcher Use a major action to shoot a cable in two opposite directions.
-The cable is 150ft and anchors on both sides.
-Up to two people can use the launcher itself to ride the line downward. \$130 Mace Spray Very close range (no melee penalty).
-Attack with +2 item bonus: On a hit, instead of dealing damage, the target gets a blooper die on all rolls until the end of their next turn.
-Night Vision Goggles See in the dark, hands-free and stealthy! \$80 Rope 50ft of the stuff.
+Also, be seen in the dark. \$20 Line Launcher 3 AP to shoot a cable in two opposite directions.
+The cable is 150 ft and anchors on both sides.
+Up to two people can use the launcher itself to ride the line downward. \$130 Wery close range (no melee penalty).
+3 AP attack with +2 item bonus: On a hit, instead of dealing damage, the target gets a blooper die on all rolls until the end of their next turn. \$80 Night Vision Goggles See in the dark, hands-free and stealthy! \$80 Rope 50ft of the stuff.
 Maybe you've got a plan for it. \$20

-Safe-Cracking Tools Gain the following Fortes: Lockpicking, Listening Through Walls \$100 Silk Shorts You can use a minor action to stand up \$40 Skateboard Us a minor action to mount or dismount.
+Safe-Cracking Tools Gain the following Fortes: Lockpicking, Listening Through Walls \$100 Silk Shorts You can spend 2 AP to stand up \$40 Skateboard 1 AP to mount or dismount.
 While riding, your move distance increases to the next furthest distance (maxing out at very far).
 Bloopers while riding: Melee defense, Stealth. \$80 Smoke Bomb One-time use.
-Throw with a major action.
+3 AP to arm and throw.
 Anyone close to the bomb can barely see, gets a blooper die on attack rolls, and an epic die to stealth and defense rolls.
-The smoke remains for three minutes. \$60 Toolkit A box or belt of typical tools.
-Might be handy. \$40 Uber Glue Use a minor action to make something sticky. \$25 Walkie Talkies 5-mile radius.
+The smoke remains for three minutes. \$60 Toolkit Toolkit A box or belt of typical tools.
+Might be handy.
+Uber Glue er Glue Spend 2 AP to make something super sticky Walkie Talkies 5-mile radius.
 Don't forget to push to talk. \$60 Welding and Cutting Torch A portable torch used to weld and cut metal.
 Might be handy. \$70